-The Built Heritage Protection Fund is to assist private landowners manage, maintain and preserve the heritage values of items on their properties.
+The purpose of the Built Heritage Protection Fund is to assist private landowners manage, maintain, preserve and enhance the heritage values of heritage buildings or items on their properties.
 It provides a partial contribution towards the cost of a specific heritage project or work.